savco2000/VAECodingChallenge/README.md

 # VAECodingChallenge
-A Bigram parsing tool developed as part of VAE's coding chanllenge
+A Bigram parsing tool developed as part of VAE's coding challenge.